No Friendlies in Sight

 She sat in silence for a long while until she was sure nothing else was chasing her.
 Then she began prowling again, cautious and nervous, afraid she'd only know of a spiky ape from its claws sinking into her back.

 Still, the desire to stay quiet won.
 The girl approached the shore with caution.
 The ground here was soft, squelching under her pirate boots, slimy like coagulated blood.
 Or was it coagulated blood?
 Tense, she waded further, pushing reeds aside.
 Thankfully, the channel turned to be barely ankle-deep, its bottom muddy and slippery.
 She crossed it uneventfully, then sneaked deeper into the shrubbery.
 Was this another low island?
 How long would she have to sneak through this jungle with its deadly spiky apes?
 Wilderness could stretch for hundreds of miles!
-The girl eyed crags framing the jungle.
-So high, you probably can see so far from their tops.
+The girl eyed modest-sized cliff rising over the jungle a bit.
+Surveying the land from high up would have been nice.
 Alas, she couldn't becoma a monkey anymore to—

 Wait, were these voices?